prashselva/BSc-Final-Year-Project/README.md

 ## Notes
-1) TwitterAPI keys are required in the relevant file
+1) TwitterAPI keys are required in the relevant file.
-2) A sample of the dataset is provided
+2) A sample of the dataset is provided, not the full original one used.
+3) Only some of the resulting models are provided.
+4) ReactJS UI files are not provided.